10

 And honestly, that’s part of why I love it so much.
 Not despite the weather, but because of it.
 The north is at the mercy of the elements, and the day finds its rhythm around that — not the other way around.

-From the beginning, I plan with weather in mind.
+From the beginning, I plan with the weather in mind.
 Choosing places that work in different conditions.
 Keeping the day flexible.
 Always having options.
-Over time, I’ve learned that a day rarely falls apart because of weather.
+Over time, I’ve learned that a day rarely falls apart because of the weather.
 It just becomes a different version of itself.

 Mist, wind, light rain — they change how a place sounds, how you move through it, how time stretches.
 Grey skies can soften everything.
 Rain can slow the day down.
 Some of the most meaningful moments I’ve witnessed happened when the forecast wasn’t ideal.